rtulke/chronika/README.md

-# Chronika - Forensic Browser History Timeline Tool
+# Chronika - Forensic Browser History and Timeline Tool

 A comprehensive tool for analyzing browser history across multiple browsers an platforms with advanced filtering, analytics, and export capabilities.
 Designed for digital forensics, security analysis, and privacy research.